AwalaApp/network-website/service-providers/implementation/architecture.md

 }
 ```

-That service message will be encapsulated in a parcel, which is made up of the following parts:
+That service message will be encapsulated in a parcel made up of the following parts:

 - The recipient's address.
 If the recipient is a _private endpoint_ (i.e., behind a private gateway), this address will be derived from its public key.
 If the recipient is a _public endpoint_, it'd be a domain name like `twitter.com`.
 - The parcel id: A unique identifier for the parcel, used to drop duplicates for the same sender/recipient pair.